-The tutors at Worth are responsible to their Housemasters or Housemistresses, attending regular team meetings, and also maintaining regular contact with their Heads of Year.
+The tutors at Worth are responsible to their Housemasters or Housemistresses, attending regular team meetings and also maintaining regular contact with the Heads of Year.

 Lastly the ‘Tutor Outing’, or even ‘Inning’, is a cherished annual tradition, and a chance to get to know your tutor in a fun and informal setting.